FajarMerahDiwangkara/SHA256CNF/README.md

 If you found any bug or flaw in this implementation feel free to open github issues.

 This implementation is based on SHA256 python implementation at https://github.com/keanemind/Python-SHA-256.

+ps: the code still contain some comment leftover from development, if you encounter one just ignore it, haven't got the time to clean them.